eiji03aero/memoria/docs/SPEC.md

 - 5: Top page
     - User will be feedbacked with the result

+---

 ### Create an album
 #### Flow
 - 1: Albums page
     - User can open create album page
     - Next
-        - Open create album page to go 2.
+        - Open create album drawer to go 2.
-- 2: Create album page
+- 2: Create album drawer
     - User submits form to create an album
     - Input
         - name
     - Next
         - Submit succeeds to 3.
-- 3: Opens created album page
+- 3: Albums page
     - User will be feedbacked with the result

 ### View albums and view media uploaded
 #### Flow
-- 1: Albums page
+- 1: Albums page or All photo page
     - User can see the list of albums created
     - Next
         - Click album to open album page
 - 2: Album page
     - User can see grid of media uploaded to album
+    - Select one of the media
+    - Next
+        - Selects one medium succeeds to 3.
+- 3: Medium page
+    - User can view medium
+    - User can move back and forth between media

 ### Upload media
 #### Flow
-- 1: Album page
+- 1: Album page or All photo page
     - User selects album to open dedicated page
-    - Click add media button, which allows selecting media
+    - click on upload medium button
+    - open file explorer and select media and submits
     - Input
-        - any type of media allowed
+        - any type of medium allowed
     - Next
         - Selects to submit to 2.
 - 2: Album page
     - User will be feedbacked with the result
 #### Remark
 - Use signed url to upload so that api server won't have to touch the media files
+- System flow:
+    - client gets media

-### Link existing media to albums
+### Delete media
 #### Flow
-- 1: Media detail page
+- 1: Album page or all photo page
+    - User selects album to open dedicated page
+    - Start selection
-    - User opens media detail page
+    - User will pushes menu bottom right and select delete media
-    - There is a menu to trigger linking media to album
+    - Input
+        - media ids
     - Next
-        - Selects album to link to go 2.
+        - confirm request succeeds to to 2.
-- 2: Medi adetail page
+- 2: Album page
     - User will be feedbacked with the result

-### Comment thread on media
+### Add media to albums
-#### Flow
+#### Flow 1
-- 1: Media detail page
+- 1: Album page or All photo page
-    - User opens media detail page to open thread drawer
+    - User selects photos
+    - User use menu item on bottom right
     - Next
-        - Opens thread drawer to go 2.
+        - Click menu item of add to album to go 2.
-- 2: Media detail page
+- 2: Add to album drawer
-    - User can do following stuff on thread drawer
-        - send text message
-        - see messages sent to thread
+    - User selects albums to add to
-            - name
-            - datetime
+- 3: Album page
-            - message content

-#### Remark
-- Place refresh button to load latest messages
+    - User will be feedbacked with result

-### View media in calendar
+### Remove media from albums
-#### Flow
+#### Flow 1
-- 1: Calendar page
+- 1: Album page
-    - User can view which date has which media taken
+    - User selects photos
+    - User use menu item on bottom right
     - Next
-        - Click on date to open date detail page
+        - Click menu item of unlink to album to go 2.
-- 2: Date detail page
+- 2: Unlink to album drawer
-    - User can view grid of media for the given date
-    - User can also:
+    - Next
+        - Confirm the action succeeds to 3.
-        - Go back to calendar page
+- 3: Album page
-        - Go back and forth date

-#### Remark
-- The date to link should be the date it was taken, not the date uploaded
+    - User will be feedbacked with result

+---

 ### Create another user space with existing user
 #### Flow